realBjornRoden/cognition/README.md

 1. Detect text in images
 1. Detect handwriting in images
 1. Detect text in files
-1. Detect Faces in images
+1. Detect faces in images
 1. ...

 ***